hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/sidebar/cache.rst

 so they can later be displayed much faster than if they were rendered from scratch.
 Cache capacity can be set in the :doc:`System tab </editors/preferences/system>` of the Preferences.

-In order for this tab to be visible, enable :ref:`Developer Extras <bpy.types.PreferencesView.show_developer_ui>`.

 .. seealso::

-   Which frames are cached can be visualized by enabling :ref:`Show Cache <bpy.types.SequenceEditor.show_cache>`.
+   Which frames are cached can be visualized by enabling :ref:`Show Cache <bpy.types.SequencerCacheOverlay.show_cache>`.

 Cache Settings